Up10tion: 2023–present: Boys Planet, line-up changes and departure from TOP Media

 In March 2023, TOP Media announced that members Kuhn and Kogyeol will be enlisting in the military on March 27 and April 10, respectively.

 On March 20, 2023, Top Media announced that Hwanhee's contract has ended.
+Xiao subsequently left the agency on March 31, after wrapping up his participation in Boys Planet.
+He would be the last among the seven current members to depart from the agency.

+On the 1st of February 2024 it was announced that Kuhn was discharged from the military due to back pain.